RixInGithub/jorkdir/README.txt

 the outputs items are file/folder names relative to |dir|. includes |..|, but NOT |.| for obvious reasons. (prob not so obvious now that i think abt it lmao)

-i will come back if i want this as a rust lib
+i will come back if i want this as a rust wrapper or smth else.

 ofhvbieufhvcbweufbviugewbfviuebi